 - 1.04 Restore, enhance and maintain an oak barrens biotic community. - 1.04a Conduct a prescribed burn every 3-5 years.
-Needs to be implemented - 1.04b Cut and/or chemically treat invasive shrubs.
-Needs to be implemented
+Ongoing - 1.04b Cut and/or chemically treat invasive shrubs.
+Ongoing

-Unit 1.05 Upland Grassland (Old Field)
+Unit 1.05 Grassland

 Size: 1 acre

 Vegetation: Brome grass and dewberry common.
 This area is evolving from a grassland to shrub stage of plant succession.
 Dewberry is common.